 The first is the source: that’s you or your broadcasting organization.
 The source’s main job is to provide a stream of live audio content that’s appropriate for your station.
 This can consist of live audio being taken from a microphone or playlists of previously recorded content like music, interviews, and conferences.

-The second element of online radio is the server.
+The second element of the online radio is the server.
 The server takes your audio stream, replicates it at different bitrates (for listeners with various Internet connection speeds), and delivers it to listeners around the world.

 The final element of broadcasting online radio is the listener.
 With Internet radio, this can be anyone with an Internet-connected device, anywhere in the world.